Call Scripts

 If they don’t pick up, leave a short voicemail:

 “Hi [Recipient’s Name], this is [Your Name].
-I was hoping to connect to schedule a quick 30-minute meeting to share what God has been doing in the ministry and hear about how you’re doing.
-I’ll send you a follow-up text or email, but feel free to call me back at [Your Phone Number].
-Looking forward to hearing from you!”
+I was reaching out to see if we could schedule a brief 30-minute meeting.
+I’d love to share some of the incredible ways God is working through the ministry and hear how you’re doing as well.
+I’ll follow up with a quick text or email, but you’re also welcome to call me back at [Your Phone Number].
+I look forward to connecting with you soon!”

 Encouragement for New Callers